Italian Lemon Orzo Stuffed Peppers

 The peppers are cooked and it is almost time to indulge.

-Plate the orzo stuffed peppers, then top with the marinated tomato toppings and a drizzle of balsamic.
-Also, add extra toasted pine nuts to the top for some added texture.
+Plate the orzo stuffed peppers, then top with the marinated tomato toppings.
+Add extra toasted pine nuts to the top for some added texture.